631

 because of deficiency to appreciate the actual

 problem, failure with no gain seems accurate.
-I.e., if
+If

-nothing was learned from failure it is arguably a
+nothing is learned from failure it is arguably a

 complete waste of time, money, and resources.